MobileKOTH/MKOTH-GSuite/README.md

 https://pastebin.com/wMefPGjn

 ## Prerequisite
+Based on JavaScript ECMAScript 5, Google Apps Script has not yet implemented support for ECMAScript 6 syntax.

 For series submissions, basic validations are in place but these submissions are still recommended to be manually verified for authenticity, as anyone can use the submission form to create a malicious submission.

 The code is however also designed to be able to revert any fake series submissions.